Getting Your Toddler Ready for the Dentist

 Bring Your Toddler in Today

 If your child is due for their next teeth cleaning or you’d like to start their oral health journey, our pediatric dentist in Hudsonville, MI, can help put them on the path toward a great smile.
-Call our office today at (616) 209-4039 to schedule an appointment with Dr. Chris Powell and our team of specialists.
+Call Hudsonville Dental Kids today at (616) 209-4039 to schedule an appointment.
 We can’t wait to see you and your child!